marcjoha/elgato.dart/README.md

 ## Credits

-This is originally a fork of [Mike Fiedler's project][https://github.com/miketheman/elgato.dart], but has changed considerably to fit my workflow (and code preferences).
+This is originally a fork of [Mike Fiedler's project](https://github.com/miketheman/elgato.dart), but has changed considerably to fit my workflow (and code preferences).
 Please consider trying out Mike's project first, to see if it fits your needs.
 If you need more powerful command switches, this project might be what you're looking for.

-In turn, Mike's project was inspired by [Brett Langdon][https://github.com/brettlangdon], who had figured out how to control the lights via Bash, while using static IP addresses.
-[Mike Fiedler][] took the idea further and wrote a Dart application that can discover lights on the network automatically.
+In turn, Mike's project was inspired by [Brett Langdon](https://github.com/brettlangdon), who had figured out how to control the lights via Bash, while using static IP addresses.
+Mike took the idea further and wrote a Dart application that can discover lights on the network automatically.